felixpatzelt/scorr/README.rst

 The algorithms to calculate three-point correlations described in:

     Patzelt, F. and Bouchaud, J-P.:
-    Nonlinear price impact from linear models
+    Nonlinear price impact from linear models.
-    Journal of Statistical Mechanics (2017)
+    Journal of Statistical Mechanics (2017).
-    Preprint at arXiv:1706.04163
+    Preprint at arXiv:1706.04163.

 ======================  ======================================================